-(Shouting) I want it.
+[Shouting.]
+I want it.
 I need it!
-(To J.W., cordially) J.W.?
-You and Roy ever meet my Mom?
-Mom, this is J.W., skilled mechanic, killer, farmer, husband, jack-of-all-trades, murderer, and this is his brother.
-(Slapping him on the back) Roy, ditto, except for skill.
+[To MAJOR, cordially.]
+Major?
+You and Buck ever meet my Mom?
+Mom, this is Major, skilled mechanic, killer, farmer, husband, jack-of-all-trades, murderer, and this is his brother.
+[Slapping him on the back] Buck, ditto, except for skill.
 He can't even shoot.
-J.W. here's the marksman.
+Major here's the marksman.
 "Shoot the head off a turtle at fifty yards," Right?
-Right! (shaking his finger at CAROLYN who has stopped curtseying) Practice.
+Right!
+[Shaking his finger at PRINCESS who has stopped curtseying.]
+Practice.
 Practice makes perfect.

 [She continues, frequently stumbling, but is forced by EMMETT'S attention to keep it up, until, puppet-like, she establishes a rhythm.
-EUSTACE soothes her.
+EUSTACE moves to MA.
+GEORGE approaches EMMETT.]